alanibrus/smartid-auth/README.md

 Example: `npm run demo EE 12345678901`

 ## Usage
-Documentation is in progress, refer to the example below:
+Documentation is in progress, refer to the examples below

+### Initializing with configuration
 ```javascript
 const SmartIDAuth = require('smartid-auth');
 const smartauth = new SmartIDAuth({